100 Fun Things to Do in Chicago

 view of the stage from the back seats| ©Timothy Neesam

-76. Experience delicious, unforgettable dishes at Alinea
+76. Experience delicious and unforgettable dishes at Alinea

-people tasting food at the restaurant| ©Steve Jurvetson
+People tasting food at the restaurant| ©Steve Jurvetson

-people tasting food at the restaurant| ©Steve Jurvetson
+People tasting food at the restaurant| ©Steve Jurvetson

 pirate ship at night| ©Jared Beaney